36 Years of Excellence…

 Pediatrics comprise 17% of our patients – including pediatric medical and trauma resuscitations.
 This is supplemented by rotations at DMC Children’s Hospital of Michigan, our region’s pediatric tertiary-care center.

 We have an extraordinarily strong Ultrasound program, with four fellowship-trained attendings on staff, one ultrasound fellow, and a total of eight ultrasounds in the department, including five brand-new machines in 2015.
 In the last two years, we’ve sent 6 graduates to ultrasound fellowships throughout the country.
 We have an engaging Toxicology program, with dedicated tox education, two fellowship-trained attendings on staff, one fellow, and a rotation at the the Michigan Poison Control Center.
 We have an EMS fellowship based at SGH as well, with full rotations available for interested residents.
-We have fellowship-trained attendings in Research, Education, EMS, Toxicology, Sports Medicine, Ultrasound, and more.
+We have fellowship-trained attendings and in-house fellowships in Research, Medical Education, EMS, Toxicology, Sports Medicine, Ultrasound, Global Health, and more.

 Our residency is strengthened by immersive experiences in critical care.
 As an intern, you will attend all medical and trauma resuscitation codes during your 5 months in the department, and you will be responsible for nearly all procedures done in the resus rooms.
 You will lead your first codes this year as well.
 As a PGY-II, you will run a MICU team (without any fellows), and will run your team in the ED as well.
 As a PGY-III, you will complete a dedicated “critical care” block in the department where you will focus on resuscitation and care for all critically ill patients throughout their ED stay.
 During your three years in our program, you will spend 5.5 blocks on MICU, SICU, NICU, or PICU teams.
 Four graduates of the last two years have gone on to Critical Care fellowships.

 Graduates of the Sinai-Grace Emergency Medicine Residency have gone on to practice all across the country.
 Training at Sinai-Grace means you will be prepared to work anywhere, perform any life-saving procedure, and care for absolutely any patient.
 Not because you’ve read or heard about it before – but because you’ve done it.